 You can listen to Life Solved on all major podcast players, whether via Apple, Spotify, Google Podcasts or other apps.
 Just search for ‘Life Solved’ and press the subscribe button.

-Use the link below to jump to the first series of Life Solved.
+Use the links below to jump between each series of Life Solved.

 Portsmouth researchers explore the problems faced by sustainability in society today and new breakthroughs coming out of Portsmouth.